-- A National Board is to consist of members appointed in writing by the Ministerial Council. - (2) Members of a National Board are to be appointed as practitioner members or community members. - (3) Subject to this section, the Ministerial Council may decide the size and composition of a National Board. - (4) At least half, but not more than twothirds, of the members of a National Board must be persons appointed as practitioner members. - (5) The practitioner members of a National Board must consist of- - (a) at least one member from each large participating jurisdiction; and - (b) at least one member from a small participating jurisdiction. - (6) At least 2 of the members of a National Board must be persons appointed as community members. - (7) At least one of the members of a National Board must live in a regional or rural area. - (8) A person cannot be appointed as a member of a National Board if the person is a member of the Agency Management Committee.
+- A National Board is to consist of members appointed in writing by the Ministerial Council. - (2) Members of a National Board are to be appointed as practitioner members or community members. - (3) Subject to this section, the Ministerial Council may decide the size and composition of a National Board. - (4) At least half, but not more than twothirds, of the members of a National Board must be persons appointed as practitioner members. - (5) The practitioner members of a National Board must consist of- - (a) at least one member from each large participating jurisdiction; and - (b) at least one member from a small participating jurisdiction. - (6) At least 2 of the members of a National Board must be persons appointed as community members. - (7) At least one of the members of a National Board must live in a regional or rural area. - (8) A person cannot be appointed as a member of a National Board if the large participating jurisdiction means any of the following States that is a participating jurisdiction-

-- (9) One of the practitioner members of the National Board is to be appointed as Chairperson of the Board by the Ministerial Council. - (10) Schedule 4 sets out provisions relating to a National Board. - (11) In this sectionlarge participating jurisdiction means any of the following States that is a participating jurisdiction-
+- person is a member of the Agency Management Committee. - (9) One of the practitioner members of the National Board is to be appointed as Chairperson of the Board by the Ministerial Council. - (10) Schedule 4 sets out provisions relating to a National Board. - (11) In this sectionsmall participating jurisdiction means any of the following States or Territories that is a participating jurisdiction-